RideMatch1/qubic-anna-lab-public/outputs/derived/mathematical_properties_analysis_report.md

 - **Primes found**: 31
 - **Prime ratio**: 24.0%

-That's about what you'd expect from random data - primes are distributed roughly according to the prime number theorem.
+This is approximately what would be expected from random data - primes are distributed roughly according to the prime number theorem.

 ### First 20 primes in matrix
 - 2